Tomawk/Fastpizza-Website/README.md

 The demo of website is hosted here ->

-The login is disable but you can still log in using the following user:
+The login is disabled but you can still log in using the following user:

 * *Username*: User1 *Password*: 123
 * *Username*: User2 *Password*: 123